Pamela holds a Bachelor's of Arts in Sociology and Psychology and Master's in Public Health. She was raised by a mother with BPD.

 Personality disorders typically begin in adolescence or early adulthood.
 Signs and symptoms of personality disorders persist throughout much of adulthood, including the childbearing years.
 For young children, this means the maladaptive interpersonal patterns present in mothers with personality disorders influence their early childhood development.
 When a mother with a personality disorder has a child, the symptoms of that disorder put the mother at risk for not being emotionally or behaviorally stable; thus, these women are unable to provide predictable interactions with their young children.

 This article will address the scientific evidence available on how personality disorders, specifically narcissistic personality disorder (NPD) and borderline personality disorder (BPD), influence a young child's development.
 Research specific to mothers with NPD is scarce, particularly for young children.
 For this reason, research that includes mothers with either NPD or BPD has been included in this article.

 What Are the Characteristics of Mothers With NPD?

 If anything goes wrong, the mother is quick to blame others rather than accept she has contributed in some way to the drama and difficulties in her life.
 Because a narcissistic mother has little genuine interest in others, her relationships tend to be superficial, including her relationships with her children.

 Due to these characteristics, narcissistic mothers are usually completely unaware of their children's developmental needs.
 These mothers have little insight into their mental illness and thus have no awareness of how their behaviors affect the development, psychological, and emotional needs of their children.
-It is outside the scope of this article to discuss the diagnostic criteria for narcissistic personality disorder, but they can be found here.
+It is outside the scope of this article to discuss the diagnostic criteria for narcissistic personality disorder.

 What the Science Says About NPD and BPD Mothers With Young Children